CalebH18/Cart-Knight/README.md

 2. Navigate to the project directory: `cd Cart-Knight`
 3. Install the necessary dependencies: `npm install`
 4. Configure the environment variables required for the project.
+5. Add your database by adding the URL to a .env file: 'DATABASE_URL="*Your Database Link*"'
-5. Run the application: `npm start`
+6. Run the application: `npm start`

 ## Usage